Last Updated on November 9, 2022 by Lawrence Berezin

-Those two little words have caused a lot of pain and heartache in Parking Ticket Land.
-If you violate a no standing rule, it will cost you $115, and possibly a boot and tow.
+These two words have caused much pain and heartache in Parking Ticket Land.
+That is to say; If you violate a no-standing rule, it will cost you $115 and possibly a boot and tow.
 Yikes!

-It doesn’t matter if your car was occupied or empty.
-Or, the motor was on or off.
-You are still standing when you stop in a no standing zone.
-Ca-Ching.
+Moreover, It doesn’t matter if your car is occupied or empty.
+Or the motor was on or off.
+You are still standing when you stop your vehicle in a no-standing zone.

-Who among us hasn’t offered this vintage, unwinnable defense to a no standing parking ticket, “I was parking not standing because I was seated behind the wheel with the motor running?
-Only to learn that motor on, motor off doesn’t make a difference.
+Who among us hasn’t offered this vintage, unwinnable defense to a no-standing parking ticket?
+That is to say, “I was parking, not standing, because the car was unoccupied.
+Only to learn that occupied or unoccupied doesn’t make a difference.
 It will still cost you $115?”

 Hopefully, these tips will save you some dough when parking in NYC.

-There are actually 14 different no standing tickets.
+There are 14 different no-standing tickets.
 Can you name all 14?

-Mistake number 1 is not to learn the meaning and application of the newish rule covering “dedicated use” signs.
+Mistake number 1 does not learn the meaning and application of the newish Rule covering “dedicated use” signs.

 You’ll find it at RNYC 4-08(a):

 (3) Standing prohibited.
-When standing is prohibited by signs or rules, no person shall stop a vehicle, attended or unattended, except temporarily for the purpose of and while actually engaged in expeditiously receiving or discharging passengers.
+When signs or rules prohibit standing, no person shall stop a vehicle, attended or unattended, except temporarily for and while engaged in expeditiously receiving or discharging passengers.

 (i) Dedicated use signs.
-Standing is prohibited when a dedicated use is specified by a sign, including but not limited to the following curb regulations:
+Standing is prohibited when a dedicated use is specified by a character, including but not limited to the following curb regulations:

 - Commercial Vehicles Only,